neomatrix369/SalarySlipKata/README.md

   Given I have an employee id for an employee
   When I print the salary slip
-  Then it should calculate the respective National Insurance contribution from the Basic Salary And display the below salary slip to the screen:
+  Then it should calculate the respective National Insurance contributions from the Basic Salary And display the below on the screen:
   ```
          Date: 01 Sep 2016             Salary for period: Sep 2016